istio/istio.io/content/en/blog/2025/sail-operator-ga/index.md

 * The new revision `default-v1-24-3` is considered in use because it is referenced by the tag.
 * The tag is considered in use because it is referenced by the sample namespace.

-- Confirm there are two control plane pods running, one for each revision
+Confirm there are two control plane pods running, one for each revision:

 {{< text bash >}}
 $ kubectl get pods -n istio-system